mothur/mothur.github.io/_wiki/sogin_data_analysis.md

     Number of sequences used to construct filter: 21908

 This basically tells us that the alignment is now one-third the length of the original alignment.
-It\'s not even shorter in part because the V6 region is difficult to align and there are probably some bad sequences in there.
-We won\'t worry about those for this analysis, but needless to say, if you\'re doing this for real, you should probably cull those sequences from your collection.
+It's not even shorter in part because the V6 region is difficult to align and there are probably some bad sequences in there.
+We won't worry about those for this analysis, but needless to say, if you're doing this for real, you should probably cull those sequences from your collection.

 Next, we want to calculate the column-formatted distance matrix, but we are only interested in distances smaller than 0.10.
-We will do this using mothur\'s [dist.seqs](dist.seqs) \[you can download the [ distance file](https://mothur.s3.us-east-2.amazonaws.com/wiki/sogin.unique.filter.dist.zip)\]:
+We will do this using mothur's [dist.seqs](dist.seqs) \[you can download the [ distance file](https://mothur.s3.us-east-2.amazonaws.com/wiki/sogin.unique.filter.dist.zip)\]:

     mothur > dist.seqs(fasta=sogin.unique.filter.fasta, cutoff=0.10)